rpellerin/rpellerin.github.io/content/living-in-the-usa-visa-insurance-ssn-and-taxes.md

 # Visa

-Getting a J-1 visa for the US is a quite long process.
+Getting a J-1 visa for the US is a quite [long process](http://gaelleinlosangeles.com/demarches-visa-j1/).
 First and foremost, a sponsor is required.
 The most popular sponsor of J-1 visa programs is undoubtedly [CIEE](https://www.ciee.org/), a non-profit organization.
+But there are [others](http://gaelleinlosangeles.com/visa-j1-choix-sponsor/).

 CIEE has many partners throughout the world.
 A good one in France is [Parenthèse](http://www.parenthese-paris.com/).
 It is the one I decided to go with, since my internship company is used to working with them.